NoahAndrews/SAVPP-java/NOTES.md

   else.
 I suppose that means we'd need to do the latency delay thing.
 * This should support more than 2 users.
 But no direct connections between users, all communication goes through host.
+* To measure latency, we'll need messages for ping requests and responses
+* The MD5 hash should be sent in with the initial connection request
+* HostResponse message contains an approve/deny enum